-Any increase in the liability relating to financial guarantees is taken to the statements of income in "Provision for credit losses."
+Any increase in the liability relating to financial guarantees is taken to the statements of income in "Impairment losses."
 Any financial guarantee liability remaining is recognized in the statements of income in "Service fees and commission income," when the guarantee is discharged, cancelled or expires.